What does ARR stand for?

 Simply put, ARR is the total amount of annual income earned from your SaaS subscribers.

-To calculate ARR, you can apply this formula:
+To calculate Annual recurring revenue, you can apply this formula:

 ARR = (Overall subscription cost per year + Recurring revenue from add-ons or upgrades) - Revenue lost from cancellations